 The hotel industry is a sector of business that revolves around providing accommodations for travelers.
-Success in the hotel industry relies on catering to the needs of the targeted clientele, creating a desirable atmosphere, and providing a wide variety of services and amenities.
+Success in this industry relies on catering to the needs of the targeted clientele, creating a desirable atmosphere, and providing a wide variety of services and amenities.
 Managing hotels has grown from its modest roots in providing the bare essentials of lodging into a large, multi-faceted, and diverse industry.

 The foundation of the hotel industry is, of course, the business of providing lodging.
 Travelers depend on hotels to supply a secure, pleasant place for a temporary stay.
 Whether the guests are business people on the road for work, families on vacation, or groups of tourists, they all need comfortable accommodations, and they hotel industry is where they turn to find them.
 Most hotel rooms are designed for a short stay, and come equipped with a bed, bathroom, linens, and basic features such as a phone and television.